“A walk in nature, walks the soul back home.”

 Location

 All the trails are chosen based on the gentleness of the terrain and your guide’s geographic area of expertise.
-The location of your walk also depends on weather conditions, road closures, etc. Our walks are scheduled in the Lower River Valley region of Middlesex County and typically are 2 to 2 1/2 hours long.
+The location of your walk also depends on weather conditions, road closures, etc. Our walks are scheduled in the Lower River Valley region of Middlesex County and the Mystic/Stonington area, and typically are 2 to 2 1/2 hours long.

 Cost and Registration